TNT (American TV network)

+TNT (originally an initialism of Turner Network Television and also referred to as TNT Drama) is an American basic cable television channel owned by the Global Linear Networks unit of Warner Bros.
+Discovery.
+Its sister networks are TBS, TruTV, and Turner Classic Movies, with the former two also having sports coverage.
+As of September 2018, TNT was received by approximately 89.573 million households that subscribe to a subscription television service throughout the United States.
+By June 2023, this number has dropped to 71.2 million households.

-TNT (originally an abbreviation for Turner Network Television) is an American basic cable television channel owned by the Warner Bros.
-Discovery Networks unit of Warner Bros.
-Discovery (WBD) that launched on October 3, 1988.
-TNT's original purpose was to air classic films and television series to which Turner Broadcasting maintained spillover rights through its sister station TBS.
-Since June 2001, the network has shifted its focus to dramatic television series and feature films, along with some sporting events (including NBA, NHL, the NCAA Division I men's basketball tournament and professional wrestling show AEW Rampage), as TBS shifted its focus to comedic programming.
+The channel was launched on October 3, 1988, with the purpose to air classic films and television series to which Turner Broadcasting System maintained spillover rights through sister channel TBS.
+In June 2001, the network went through a major shift in its programming, and began to focus on drama series and feature films, along with some sporting events (including NBA, NHL, U.S. Soccer, the NCAA Division I men's basketball tournament and the professional wrestling show AEW Collision), as TBS shifted its focus to comedic programming.
+The channel is called TNT Drama by some, with its website URL alluding to this.